 If the command is run while the slave's replication applier is already running, it will first stop the running applier, drop its configuration and do a resynchronization of data with the master.
-It will then use the provided configration, overwriting any previously existing replication configuration on the slave.
+It will then use the provided configuration, overwriting any previously existing replication configuration on the slave.

-Starting and Stopping
+Starting and Stopping the replication applier

-To manually start and stop the applier in the current database, the start and stop commands can be used like this:
+To manually start and stop the replication applier in the current database, the start and stop commands can be used like this: